WillFEO/idm221-wjk44/docs/Craigslist Case Study.md

 ## Impact and Reflection

 - By focusing on usability principles and common pain points, my redesigns brought clarity, accessibility, and ease of use to Craigslist’s interface.
 This project reinforced my ability to analyze usability issues critically and propose effective design solutions, skills that are essential for my work in UX design.

+> _This project is a conceptual redesign created for educational purposes only._